Are We Blind to God's Blessings? (Lent IV - Cycle A)

-Today's Gospel passage reminds me of an ironic time in my life.
+Today's Gospel passage reminds me of an ironic time.
 When acquaintances would ask about how things were going in my life and I would give them a brief overview, they would invariably tell me how happy they were that things were going so well for me.
 The irony was that I was feeling absolutely miserable about my life during this time.
 I was simply unable to see the blessings that had been given to me.

-In today's passage, the leaders do not see the blessing that is so plainly before them.
-Ironically, the blind person regains his sight, but the people who have been able to see physically are not able to see spiritually and they disregard even the physical evidence before them.
+In the Gospel passage for this Sunday, the leaders do not see the blessing that is so plainly before them.
+Ironically, the blind person regains his sight, but the people who have been able to see physically are not able to see spiritually, and they disregard even the physical evidence before them.

 What I realized many years later is that even my suffering can be a source of blessings.
 Through suffering, I can grow, become less selfish, more loving, and more open to the love of God in my life.
 After years of anguished spiritual wandering, I finally reached the point where I could give God thanks even for my suffering.
 When I did, I could suddenly see how full of blessings my life really is.

 Ever since then, I have engaged in one very helpful practice, one that I call Three Things.
-Every night at the end of our prayers, my wife and I each name three things from the day for which we are grateful.
+Every night at the end of our prayers, my wife and I each name three things from the day we are grateful for.
 They can be bigger events or just small things to brighten our day.
 By doing so, I have been able to reframe how I view each day.
-Instead of brooding on mysery, I seek to see the many blessings present in my life.
+Instead of brooding on misery, I seek to see the many blessings present in my life.
 More and more, this simple practice of thanksgiving has helped me to open my eyes to God's grace.

 ||